 I don’t think that it’s a coincidence that since I’ve been eating healthily, my headaches have totally gone away.
 I’d definitely like to find out whether or not other people on this diet have experienced the diet thing with regards to their diet and headaches.

 This study suggests that changing the diet can help with migraines.
-A low-calorie, ketogenic diet was able to reduce the frequency from 5.11 days to 9.91 days after treatment.
+A low-calorie, ketogenic diet was able to reduce the frequency: 5.11 days vs 9.91 days after treatment.
 A low-calorie diet by itself was also effective at reducing the frequency, but not as effective as when combined with a keto diet.

 It’s interesting because of one or two other people on the CR diet have reported that their migraines have been eliminated since starting CR.